OpenChannelSSD/documentation/docs/index.md

   custom commands, which enables the host to issue I/O commands that act directly on the physical media.

-- Framework Manager.
+## Framework Manager
   The framework management acts as a mediator between device drivers, media managers and targets.
 It provides supporting functionalities for device initialization, teardown or accounting.

-- Media Manager.
+## Media Manager
   The media manager abstracts the underlying physical media by hiding its constraints and access details.
 It is responsible for (i) name mapping between vendor specific and generic addressing format, (ii) device-specific SSD state management, and (iii) recovery – to guarantee